Dinah Shore: Golf

-Shore, who played golf, was a longtime supporter of women's professional golf.
+Shore, who famously loved playing golf, was a longtime supporter of women's professional golf.
 In 1972, she helped found the Colgate Dinah Shore Golf Tournament, which, in its current identity as the Chevron Championship, remains one of the major golf tournaments on the LPGA Tour.
 Until 2022, the tournament was held each spring at Mission Hills Country Club, near Shore's former home in Palm Springs, California.
 The event moved to Texas in 2023 at the behest of the new sponsor.
-Mission Hills’ Dinah Shore Course is currently host of the Galleri Classic, a 78-man, 54-hole no-cut tournament on the PGA Tour Champions for players over 50.
+Mission Hills' Dinah Shore Course is currently host of the Galleri Classic, a 78-man, 54-hole no-cut tournament on the PGA Tour Champions for players over 50.

 Shore was the first female member of the Hillcrest Country Club in Los Angeles.

 In acknowledgment of her contributions to golf, Shore was elected an honorary member of the LPGA Hall of Fame in 1994.
 Shore became a member of the World Golf Hall of Fame when it absorbed the LPGA Hall in 1998.
 She received the 1993 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.

 In 1963, she hired mid-century modern architect Donald Wexler to design her home in Palm Springs.
 The house was sold to actor Leonardo DiCaprio in 2014 for almost $5.5 million.